-- Rezone the entire site from RMX-2C to CR 2.0, C 0.5, R 1.75, H 120. - When the shopping center redevelops, require the developer(s) to create a central open space, whether public or private in ownership and management, that meets the description of a Civic Green Urban Park per the 2012 Parks, Recreation, and Open Space Plan. - Provide, as a priority, the CR Zone public benefits of Public Open Space to achieve the central open space, and Affordable Housing to obtain more than minimum 12.5 percent required MPDUs. - Use a compact building footprint to allow for landscape buffers, larger setback areas, and courtyards that create a green development with opportunities to achieve greater tree canopy and a balance of hard and soft landscape. - Place taller buildings in the property's interior or near the intersection of Georgia Avenue and Randolph Road, and transition down to a maximum 45-foot building height along the Glen Waye Gardens community to the east. - Provide enhanced streetscape along the Georgia Avenue frontage such as pedestrian-scaled lighting, street furniture, and additional plantings with a double row of trees.
-Some of this landscaped area can be outside the right-of-way on the private property. - Provide an internal east-west road through the site connecting Randolph Road and Georgia Avenue (see Mobility section for new road criteria). - Minimize surface parking through structured and shared parking facilities.

-- Increase tree canopy coverage to a minimum of 25 percent, preferably shading impervious surfaces. - Provide safe and attractive pedestrian and bicycle connections to surrounding residential areas. - Integrate stormwater management into the development using Environmental Site Design.
+- Rezone the entire site from RMX-2C to CR 3.0, C 2.5, R 2.5, H 120. - Create a central open space, either public or private in ownership and management, that meets the description of a Civic Green Urban Park per the 2012 Park, Recreation, and Open Space Plan.
+If the redevelopment occurs in phases, the central open space should not be deferred to the last phase. - Provide, as a priority, the CR Zone public benefits of Public Open Space to achieve the central open space, and Affordable Housing to obtain more than minimum 12.5 percent required - Use a compact building footprint to allow for landscape buffers, larger setback areas, and courtyards that create a green development with opportunities to achieve greater tree canopy and green space. - Place taller buildings in the property's interior and transition down to a maximum 45-foot building height along the Glen Waye Gardens community to the northeast. - Provide enhanced streetscape along the Georgia Avenue frontage such as pedestrian-scaled lighting, street furniture, and additional plantings with a double row of trees.
+Some of this landscaped area can be outside the right-of-way on the private property. - Provide two internal east-west roads through the site, one connecting Randolph Road and Georgia Avenue and the other connecting Randolph and Layhill Roads (see Mobility section for new road criteria). - The Montgomery County Department of Transportation and Maryland Department of Transportation should explore all options for improved vehicular access to the site. - Minimize surface parking to the extent feasible through structured and shared parking facilities. - Increase tree canopy coverage to a minimum of 25 percent, preferably shading impervious surfaces. - Provide safe and attractive pedestrian and bicycle connections to surrounding residential areas and to the Metro station entrance along Georgia Avenue. - Integrate stormwater management into the development using Environmental Site Design.